omonimus1/competitive-programming/Lectures/data-structures/Lecture04.md

 ## Mean and Median

 * **Mean:** average of given set
-* **Median:** is the middle value of a set of data.
-To determine the median value in a sequence of numbers, the numbers must first be arranged in an ascending order.
+* **Median:** is found by ordering all data pouints and picking out the one in the middle (or there if there are two median numbers, taking the mean of these two numbers).

 ### Sieve of Eratosthenes